The skin care lexicon is changing at the same rate as social media jargon. Vitamin F for the skin is the newest entry in this book.

 However, you may want to consult a dermatologist before using vitamin F for treating acne.
 The vitamin may not be effective on oily skin and may instead lead to zits and blemishes.

 4. May Treat Inflammatory Skin Conditions

 The omega-3s in Vitamin F may help treat inflammatory skin conditions like psoriasis, dermatitis, contact hypersensitivity, and ultraviolet radiation (5).
-This is one reason fatty acids (like the omega-3s) are used extensively in post-corrective treatments such as peels.
+This is one reason fatty acids (like omega-3s) are used extensively in post-corrective treatments such as peels.
 They allow the skin to recover quickly and help relieve the pain.
-Some believe fatty acids may also reduce skin sensitive and the resulting inflammation.
+Some believe fatty acids may also reduce skin sensitivity and the resulting inflammation.

 5. May Reduce The Signs Of Aging

 LA may help reduce the signs of skin aging, including wrinkles or fine lines.
 However, more research is warranted in this regard.